andreagomezlab/ribo_seq_DEA/README.md

 ### 2. Installing dependencies

-### Conda
+#### Conda
-Follow the instructions for installing it on Linux or other systems
+Follow the instructions for installing Conda on Linux or other systems

 https://docs.anaconda.com/miniconda/miniconda-install/